 The course offers reading and discussion of representative Shakespearean comedies, tragedies, and histories, as well as other selected plays and poems.
 The class examines changing texts and performances of Shakespeare's plays from the sixteenth century through the present.
 Students review the literature in relation to its diverse social, historical, political, religious, cultural, artistic, and literary contexts as well as in relation to its contemporary influence.
-Transfers to both UC/CSU

-ENGL-224 Survey of Native American Literature 54 hours lecture; 54 hours total
+ENGL-224 Survey of Native American Literature